Exploring Flare's Mobile Webhelp Format in Depth

 If developers are just going to strip your content into their own modules to display inside the app, I'm not sure the mobile webhelp target is worth bothering with.

-However, keeping the content in Flare and publishing to to the mobile webhelp target has several clear advantages:
+However, keeping the content in Flare and publishing to the mobile webhelp target has several clear advantages:

 - You can more easily single source to a printed PDF.